sliwkam/MossTSC/README.md

-# 🧊 Matrix of Series-to-Space Symbols (MOSS) – CNN for Time Series Classification
+# 🧊 Matrix of Series-to-Space Symbols (MOSS) – Convolutional Neural Network in force of time series classification

 This repository contains the implementation of **MOSS (Matrix of Series-to-Space Symbols)**, a novel **Convolutional Neural Network (CNN)** architecture designed for **time series classification**.
 The method transforms time series data into a structured spatial representation, enabling improved classification performance.